Unemployment Compensation & Pandemic Unemployment Assistance

 A waiver is available for non-fraud overpayments of benefits for Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), and Federal Pandemic Unemployment Compensation (FPUC).

-This site from the Pennsylvania Department of Labor and Industry allows you to file an initial application or reopen their existing claims for UC benefits via the Internet, telephone or video phone for individuals using American Sign Language.
+This site from the Pennsylvania Department of Labor and Industry allows you to file an initial application or file weekly clams and reopen their existing claims for UC benefits via the Internet, telephone or video phone for individuals using American Sign Language.

 After filing an application for UC benefits, you must file claims for weeks when you are totally or partially unemployed in order to receive UC.
 This site from the Pennsylvania Department of Labor and Industry will allow you to file your claims online.